Corporate governance

 The Audit Committee has been established to assist the Board in fulfilling its obligations in respect of financial reporting and results, other public announcements where applicable, the internal and external audit process and the control environment.
 Please refer to the Audit Committee Charter.

-Following the resignation of Roger Williams, Eileen Carr was appointed as Chair of the Audit Committee.
-Adrian Reynolds and Simon Scott joined the Audit Committee on 1 August 2021 and 1 January 2022 respectively.
+The Audit Committee comprises of members Adrian Reynolds and Simon Scott, who is also the Committee’s Chair.
 Detail of the Committee members qualifications and experience is detailed in the Directors’ report.

 The role of the Audit Committee includes, amongst other, the below: